UBCO-COSC304-COSC360-Term-Project-W2018/the-project-dailyengineers/README.md

 To build a web-based store that that allows users engage in activities permitted for registered users and un-registered users.
 Registered users will be allowed to buy products online and manages inventory and shipping information from the stores.
 Registered used will be able to track the status of their orders, search and browse for items to buy, and feel confident and secure in the purchasing process.
 Registered users will be able to access specific portions/features of your site that are not accessible to unregistered users.
 Registered users will be able to comment on specific items as well as browse comments.
 Unregistered users will be able to browse the catalog, review comments and add items to a cart, but before processing the order, the account must be converted to a registered user.
 Unregistered users will not be able to comment on items.
 State must be maintained in terms of the cart, order history and login/logoff status.
 If a user has items in the cart, logs off and then logs back in, the cart must be persistent.
 Proper practices must be put in place to ensure that data is not leaked when users log on/log off.
 The system must also support internal use by administrators who can track the volume and type of goods sold, add/remove items from the store, handle customer problems (such as forgotten passwords), manage product inventory levels, and generate sales reports.
 Administrators must have separate accounts and be accessed through the standard logon portal

 A first goal is to create the layout for the site.
-The layout is to be a 2 or 3-column layout with navigation links along the top.  **No styling frameworks are not permitted as you are to develop the styling for the page using CSS.**  The page requires a masthead as well as a footer.
+The layout is to be a 2 or 3-column layout with navigation links along the top.  **No styling frameworks are permitted as you are to develop the styling for the page using CSS.**  The page requires a masthead as well as a footer.
 The navigation links need to be available regardless of the where a user is viewing the page.
 You will need to think about the required of what pages look like based on the needs of an online store.

 Pages will need to be created for user registration that allows for the entry of user information along with user image.
 The form will need to be validated before being submitted using the appropriate technology.